FaradayRF/Faraday-Software/Tutorials/Python_Developer_Tutorials/foundation/Commanding-Local/Readme.md

 ## Tutorial Output Examples

 below is a screen-shot of the partial output of the tutorial script when run in a python interpreter (PyCharm).
-Be sure to look at the two LED's on Faraday as the script is runing to observe them turing ON and off.
+Be sure to look at the two LED's on Faraday as the script is running to observe them turing ON and off.

-> Note: GPIO's being commanded may be recieving other commands and not work as intended if multiple programs are controlling a single GPIO (i.e. RED due to RF TX indication)
+> Note: GPIO's being commanded may be receiving other commands and not work as intended if multiple programs are controlling a single GPIO (i.e. RED due to RF TX indication)

 ![Example Tutorial Operation](Images/Output.png "Example Tutorial Operation")